 Duty of care

-We consider whether you are:
+We'll consider if you are:

 - eligible for housing assistance